 In a consular emergency, if you are unable to contact the above High Commission you can contact the 24-hour Consular Emergency Centre on +61 2 6261 3305 or 1300 555 135 within Australia.

 In Australia, the Department of Foreign Affairs and Trade in Canberra may be contacted on (02) 6261 3305.

 Natural disasters, severe weather and climate

-Cyclone Garry is expected to pass close to Aitutaki, Cook Islands on 25 January (local time) as a Category 2 cyclone.
-Australians in affected areas should follow the advice of the local authorities and accommodation providers and ensure you have bottled water for the duration.
+Australians in areas affected by cyclones should follow the advice of the local authorities and accommodation providers and ensure you have bottled water for the duration.
 You should also keep your family in Australia informed about your welfare.

 Australians in need of consular assistance should contact the New Zealand High Commission on Rarotonga on + 682 22201 or call the Consular Emergency Centre in Australia on +61 2 6261 3305.

 Cyclone season in the Cook Islands is between November and April when flooding, landslides and disruptions to services may occur.
 However, tropical storms and cyclones may occur in other months.
 The direction and strength of tropical cyclones can change with little warning.
 Up-to-date information can be obtained from the Fiji Meteorological Service, the World Meteorological Organisation Severe Weather Information Centre or the Humanitarian Early Warning Service.

 If you are travelling during cyclone season, you should contact your tour operator to check whether tourist services at your planned destination have been affected.